Last Updated on October 5, 2021

 Half-yes.
 It depends on the assets that you choose and how you execute the trades.

 Pairs trading is an old strategy.
-You need to add your own flavor (additional analysis) to it or use more than 2 assets if you want it to work.
+You need to add your own flavor (additional analysis) to it.

 How to (Visually) Test a Pairs Trading Strategy?